 - excessive exercise

-In some cases, all white blood cells are affected.
+In some cases, all white blood cells become affected.
 However, some people have a specific disease in which only one type of white blood cell is affected.

 - Monocytes: High levels of monocytes may indicate the presence of chronic infection, an autoimmune or blood disorder, cancer, or other medical conditions.

 - Lymphocytes: If there is an elevation in the level of lymphocytes, the condition is known as lymphocytic leukocytosis.
 This may occur as a result of a virus or an infection, such as tuberculosis.
-It may also be linked to specific lymphomas and leukemias.
+It may also be linked to specific lymphomas and types of leukemia.

-- Basophils: Rising levels of basophils may occur in people with a history of underactive thyroid disease, known as hypothyroidism, or as a result of certain other medical conditions.
+- Basophils: Rising levels of basophils may occur in people with a history of underactive thyroid disease, known as hypothyroidism, or as a result of other conditions, such as allergies or leukemia.

 There is, on occasion, no identifiable cause for the increase in white blood cells.
 This is known as idiopathic hypereosinophilic syndrome.
 It can lead to serious complications, such as damage to the heart, lung, liver, skin, and nervous system.